factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 the `AbstractRedisManagedProjection` class.
 The call to `super(...)` enables Factus to take care of transaction management and to automatically persist the Fact stream position and manage the locks.

-In contrast to non-atomic projections, when applying Facts to the Redis data structure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
-Instead, accessing and updating the state is carried out on a transaction derived data structure (Map here) inside the handler methods.
+In contrast to non-transactional projections, when applying Facts to the redis datastructure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
+Instead, accessing and updating the state is carried out on a transaction derived datastructure (Map here) inside the handler methods.

 ## Updating the projection
 ### Applying Events